 Canary started strong with a few bumps, but over the past year, they've worked consistently to strengthen their product and improve based on user feedback.
-They've corrected issues with night vision, added social sharing, and made friends with products like Wink and Google Home.
-At the same time, they regressed by moving several features from the free to the premium column before moving some back after much backlash.
+They've corrected issues with night vision and made friends with products like Wink and Google Home.
+At the same time, they've regressed by moving several features from the free to the premium column, upsetting a formally loyal customer base.

 - Wide Angle Lens